 Human Papilloma Virus (HPV): What You Need to Know Today

 Because barrier protection such as condoms doesn’t always work, the only way unequivocally to prevent getting an STI is to abstain from sexual relationships.
-In other words, pretty much everyone of any age needs the information in our thirdAGE seven-part series on STIs.
+In other words, pretty much everyone of any age needs information on STIs.
 Even a person who is in a committed relationship could get an STI from a partner who cheats.
 As Nora Ephron wrote in the movie Heartburn, “If you want monogamy, marry a swan.”

 Also significant is the fact that widowed and divorced people may not know or have the temerity to ask about a new partner’s health history before having sex.
 Even residents in nursing homes find sexual partners.
 And of course parents need STI information for their teens and college kids, often beyond what may be taught in school sex ed classes.